 Understanding and implementing the actual requirements for optimizing your health is not just a flip-a-switch thing.
 Sure, some folks can do it.
 But they are a minority.
 Most folks need coaching to make the required changes in their lifestyles that make a difference in their health.
 For this reason Slanker Grass Fed Meat has teamed up with Erin Finch.

 Erin is a Certified Holistic Nutrition Consultant through Bauman College and fitness coach who understands The Real Diet of Man.
-She has a Bachelor of Science degree in health from Texas A&M University and is a NASM certified personal trainer.
-In that capacity she can provide the human bridge to understanding and implementing the requirements for optimizing health and well-being.
-She can even help those who have food addictions and/or battle depression which inhibits change.
-Here is Erin in her own words.
+She has a Bachelor of Science degree in health from Texas A&M University and s a NASM certified personal trainer.

 New Year's Resolutions By David A. Holland, M.D. - East El Paso location